Gemei/BlazorTrafficProcessor/README.md

+# Notice
+This is a fork of a burp extension called Blazor Traffic Processor made by **Aon plc**.
+This fork was created to add support to WebSocket messages.
+Originally, this extension only supported BlazorPack requests through HTTP by forcing the application to use Long Pooling.
+Although this method might work for some applications, it causes issues for the majority of BlazorPack applications.
+Thus, I have made changes to the original source code to add support for WebSockets messages.

 # BlazorTrafficProcessor (BTP)
 A BurpSuite extension to aid pentesting web applications that use Blazor Server/BlazorPack.
 Primary functionality includes converting BlazorPack messages to JSON and vice versa, introduces tamperability for BlazorPack serialized messages.